IdanRosenzweig/Real-Time-Computer-Emulator/readme.md

-# Computer emulator
+# Real Time Computer Emulator

 ## overview
-This project is a detailed emulator for a computer containing a cpu, mouse, keyboard, screen, (floppy) disk driver and BIOS firmware.
+This project is a real time emulator for a computer containing a cpu, mouse, keyboard, screen, (floppy) disk driver and BIOS firmware.
-The project implements various computer-internal components, all connected together to simulate the real life behavior of the machine.
+The emulator implements all the necessary internals and functionalities to simulate the real life behavior of a computer machine.

 The emulator is capable of loading small operating systems, provided as floppy disk files.